microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/examples/v1.0-beta/New-MgDirectoryFederationConfiguration.md

 	)
 	SigningCertificate = "MIIDADCCAeigAwIBAgIQEX41y8r6"
 }
-New-MgDirectoryFederationConfiguration -BodyParameter $params
+New-MgBetaDirectoryFederationConfiguration -BodyParameter $params
 ```
-This example shows how to use the New-MgDirectoryFederationConfiguration Cmdlet.
+This example shows how to use the New-MgBetaDirectoryFederationConfiguration Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).